Home / Fabric / Introduction to Fabric Data Agents

 Introduction to Fabric Data Agents

 Then you’ll build one step-by-step.
-Mitchell walks through creating a data agent, connecting it to the right datasets, and crafting effective AI instructions that shape tone, scope, and guardrails.
+Nick walks through creating a data agent, connecting it to the right datasets, and crafting effective AI instructions that shape tone, scope, and guardrails.
 You’ll test with example queries to iterate on accuracy and user experience, then learn simple ways to publish and share your agent so teammates can start using it.
 By the end, you’ll have a clear blueprint: define purpose, build, instruct, validate with examples, and deploy.

 Course Outline ( Free Preview)